pebakery/pebakery-docs/Projects/ScriptLevels.md

 PEBakery will recognize up to 256 levels, however for practical reasons most projects categorize their scripts into 10 levels.
 Processing starts at level 1 and continues on to the subsequent level after all scripts under the current level are processed.

-Scripts with negative levels will be hidden from the project tree and will not be processed.
+Scripts with level 0 and negative levels will be hidden from the project tree and will not be processed.
 These scripts are intended to be used as a library to store configuration, macros, code, or attached files used by other scripts when such items do not need to be directly accessed by the end user.

-The following table shows the various script levels and their recommended use.
-Strict adherence to this policy is not enforced by PEBakery, but is strongly encouraged in order to maximize interoperability between projects.
+The following table is an example of common script levels and their typical use.
+Strict adherence to this guide is not enforced by PEBakery, but is strongly encouraged in order to maximize interoperability between projects.

 | Level | Usage | Description |
 | ---: | --- | --- |